jacob-baines/concealed_position/README.md

 # Concealed Position

 Concealed Position is a local privilege escalation attack against Windows using the concept of "Bring Your Own Vulnerability".
-Specifically, CP uses the Point and Print logic in Windows that allows a low privilege user to install printer driverss.
-We then exploit the installed driver to escalate to SYSTEM.
+Specifically, CP uses the Point and Print logic in Windows that allows a low privilege user to stage and install printer drivers.
+CP then exploits the installed driver to escalate to SYSTEM.
+Concealed Position was first presented at DEF CON 29.

 ## How does it work?
 Concealed Position has two parts.
 A server (pretending to be a printer) and a client (which will do the LPE).
 The client reaches out to the server, grabs a driver, gets the driver stored in the driver store, installs the printer, and exploits the install process.
 Easy!